All Episodes

 If he said anything, but now this is no hold bars.

-He wants to come out, he wants to talk to someone.
+He wants to talk to someone.

-He's hoping that somebody within the Justice Department will lift his NDA, which is his non-disclosure agreement with the FBI, which by the way, the FBI won't give him a copy of.
+He's hoping that somebody within the Justice Department will lift his NDA, which is his non-disclosure agreement, with the FBI, which, by the way, the FBI won't give him a copy of.

-So basically, what we're learning here is they knew all about bribery, they knew all about kickbacks, they knew all about extortion, they knew all about money laundering, they knew all about Vladimir Putin's efforts to get into our our nuclear nuclear arsenal, basically, through uranium, because it's a foundational materials for that.
+They knew all about Vladimir Putin's efforts to get into our nuclear, our nuclear arsenal, basically, through uranium, because it's the foundational materials for that.

-They've FBI had all of this evidence.
+FBI had all of this evidence.

 You have this whistleblower that wants to tell the truth, but they hide the truth, and then they end up giving Putin everything he wanted.

-Is that am I can I sum it up that way?
+Can I sum it up that way?

 Is that what really happened?